 Way back towards the beginning of my blogging career, I was…shall we say…less organized about keeping track of my recipes.
 I have always used a recipe notebook and done my best to write the recipes in the notebook and not on loose pieces of paper, but making an index didn’t occur to me until I was about halfway through notebook #2 and realized I was losing track of older recipes which were still being tested.

-Recipes like my hot milk punch.
+Recipes like this one!
 Which I made and wrote down and then got distracted by shiny new recipes and then forgot I had even written it down!
 When I tried to recreate it this winter (my daughter wanted the kid’s version), I couldn’t get quite right and had given up.
 And then by pure chance I opened the old notebook to the right page and there it was!

 Once I found the recipe again, I wasted no time in putting it into a properly indexed notebook, taking photos, and getting this post up.
-I’m not going to take any chances of losing my bourbon milk punch recipe a third time.
+I’m not going to take any chances of losing this hot and cozy cocktail recipe a third time.

 This is a very simple cocktail to make!
 I do have a few tips and tricks, though.

-Skip the bourbon, and the milk punch is a great warming drink for kids and anyone else who doesn’t want to drink alcohol.
-My daughter gives the bourbon free version of the recipe high marks.
+Skip the bourbon, and it is a great warming drink for kids and anyone else who doesn’t want to drink alcohol.
+My daughter gives the kid version of the recipe high marks.
 (That’s her hand there below snagging a drink as I finished pictures.)

 Honestly, that is the big difference.
-In an eggnog recipe (like my Hot Bourbon Eggnog), you will heat the milk and then add egg yolks and gently heat them in the milk until the eggnog is thick and creamy.
+In an eggnog recipe, you will heat the milk and then add egg yolks and gently heat them in the milk until the eggnog is thick and creamy.
 In milk punch, you heat the milk and spices with no eggs, which is a simpler recipe, though not as thick.